UBC-MOAD/ccar-modeling-docs/code-notes/my_Tracers_NEMO.rst

         <field ref="TR_7"     />
  	<field ref="TR_8"     />

-	 To get these lines and put them in the correct place, copy into your :kbd:`EXP00`:
+To get these lines and put them in the correct place, copy into your :kbd:`EXP00` the :kbd:`iodef.xml` from the configuration :kbd:`MyTrcGyreLobster`

 .. code-block:: bash

-/ocean/sallen/allen/research/MEOPAR/NEMO-code/NEMOGCM/CONFIG/MyTrcGyreLobster/EXP00/iodef.xml
+	cd YourGyreLobster/EXP00
+	cp ../../MyTrcGyreLobster/EXP00/iodef.xml .

 We also need to add these tracers to :kbd:`namelist_top` to initialize them